Battle of Sacramento (Mexico): Background

-At sunrise on February 28, the last day of February, the Americans took up the line of march and formed the whole wagon train into four columns with the artillery and mounted men in the middle.
+At sunrise on February 28, the Americans took up the line of march and formed the whole wagon train into four columns with the artillery and mounted men in the middle.
 Three companies screened the front.
 When the Americans arrived within sight of the Mexican defenses, Doniphan made a reconnaissance of the enemy positions.
 Twenty-three separate works had been dug for twelve 4- to 9-pounders and nine lighter pieces.

 Battle

 Doniphan used his cavalry to screen the movement of his force parallel to the Arroyo Seco and to the right and out of range of the Mexican artillery.
-Doniphan formed the wagons into a fort after crossing the gully onto a plateau, and Major Meriwether Lewis Clark, Sr.'s guns fired onto General Garcia Conde's lancers, forcing them to flee.
+Doniphan formed the wagons into a fort after crossing the gully onto a plateau, and Major Meriwether Lewis Clark Sr.'s guns fired on General Garcia Conde's lancers, forcing them to flee.

 Doniphan's men approached the southernmost Mexican earthworks, held by Heredia's best troops.
 Doniphan ordered Capt.
 Richard H. Weightman's twin howitzers to the front accompanied by Capt.
 Reid's force of mounted cavalry men.
 Major Owens was killed in the charge, but Missourians took the fort.

-Trias attempted a counterattack but his lancers were halted by canister shot.
+Trias made a counterattack and Captured an Artillery piece that made the Americans Retreat.
 By 5 PM the fighting was over.

 Aftermath

 Unable to defend Chihuahua, Trias fled to Parras.
 Doniphan commented, "The fire of our battery was so effective as to completely silence theirs."
-Doniphan's men marched into Chihuahua on 2 March and on 23 April was ordered to bring his men to Saltillo, reaching Encantada on 21 May.
+Doniphan's men marched into Chihuahua on March 2, and on April 23 he was ordered to bring his men to Saltillo, reaching Encantada on May 21.

+Mexician sources One recurring phrase in oral retellings (recorded in interviews from the 1930s and 1940s) says:

+“Los americanos vinieron con sus carretas y se llevaron a sus muertos, más de doscientos, para darles sepultura cristiana cerca del río.”

+(“The Americans came with their wagons and took their dead — more than two hundred — to give them a Christian burial near the river.”)

 In popular culture

 The Battle of the Sacramento River is mentioned in the 1985 Western novel Blood Meridian.
-While interred in a Chihuahua City prison, the main character of the book meets a veteran of the battle, who recounts its events.
+While interned in a Chihuahua City prison, the main character meets a veteran of the battle who recounts the events.